gamalkevin/lpic-jadi/006_3-3-determine-configure-hardware-commands.md

 - `modinfo <module>` → show info about a module.

 Previously, `insmod` was used to load modules, but there were some downsides:
-- `insmod` does not automatically get the dependencies; and
+- `insmod` does not automatically handle dependencies; and
 - The whole path to the module had to be inserted.
 Painfully annoying.
+- Usage example:
+	- `sudo insmod /lib/modules/5.15.0-xyz/kernel/drivers/net/wifi/wifi.ko`
+- If the module requires another module first, `insmod` will **fail**.

+So now, `modprobe` is the way to go.
+It handles dependencies automatically by consulting `/lib/modules/$(uname -r)/modules.dep`.

 ### Is it comparable to drivers on Windows?
 Yes, **almost**.